Etienne Eto'o (footballer, born 1990)

-Etienne Emmanuel Eto'o Fils (born 17 March 1990) is a Cameroonian professional footballer who last played as a striker for Erste Liga club FC Lustenau in 2012.
+Etienne Emmanuel Eto'o Fils (born 17 March 1990) is a Cameroonian former professional footballer who played as a striker.

 Club career

 Eto'o began his career with Real Mallorca and has also played on loan for S.D.
 La Salle in 2007, after six months turned back to Real Mallorca.
 After several years with RCD Mallorca was released in summer 2009 and signed on 1 December 2009 for Gimnàstic de Tarragona, but on 11 January 2010 left his club on loan to CF Pobla de Mafumet.

 In August 2011 he signed a one-year contract at FC Lustenau in Austria.
 At his first appearance he scored a goal only two minutes after his substitution.
 In February 2012 he left the club.
+He left the club in February 2012, and retired from football afterwards.

 International career

 He represented Africa in the 2007 Meridian Cup.

 Personal life

 He is the younger brother of striker Samuel Eto'o.
 He also has another older brother, David Eto'o.
 He also holds a Spanish passport.